 Insights from the Merrill Edge Report

-Braun Research, Inc. and Kelton, conducted the Merrill Edge Report survey by phone between September 9, 2014 and September 22, 2014 on behalf of Merrill Edge.
-Braun contacted a nationally representative sample of 1,000 Americans in the United States with investable assets between $50,000 and $250,000.
-Those age 18 to 34 (defined as Millennials) surveyed have investable assets between $50,000 to $250,000 or those age 18 to 34 that have investable assets of between $20,000 and under $50,000 with an annual income of at least $50,000.
-An oversampling of 500 Millennials were surveyed nationally.
-An oversampling of 300 mass affluent were surveyed in San Francisco, Los Angeles, Orange County, CA, Dallas, New Jersey and South Florida.
-The margin of error is ±3.1 percent for the national sample and about ±5.7 percent for the oversample markets, with both reported at a 95 percent confidence level.
+Braun Research, Inc. conducted a nationally representative telephone survey on behalf of Merrill Edge.
+The survey was conducted from March 12, 2015 through March 24, 2015, and consisted of 1,000 mass affluent respondents throughout the U.S., defined as individuals with investable assets (value of all cash, savings, mutual funds, CDs, IRAs, stock, bonds and all other types of investments excluding primary home and other real estate investments).
+Respondents in the study were defined as aged 18 to 34 (Millennials) with investable assets between $50,000 to $250,000 or those aged 18 to 34 with investable assets of between $20,000 and under $50,000 with an annual income of at least $50,000; or aged 35-plus with investable assets between $50,000 to $250,000.
+We conducted an oversampling of 300 mass affluent individuals in the following markets: San Francisco, California; Los Angeles, California; Orange County, California; Dallas, Texas; the State of New Jersey; South Florida; Chicago, Illinois; and Phoenix, Arizona.
+Chicago and Phoenix were newly-surveyed this wave.
+The margin of error is ±3.0 percent for the national sample; about ±5.7 percent for the oversample markets, all reported at a 95 percent confidence level.